awslabs/aws-embedded-metrics-java/README.md

 - Name Length 1-255 characters
 - Name must be ASCII characters only
 - Values must be in the range of 8.515920e-109 to 1.174271e+108.
 In addition, special values (for example, NaN, +Infinity, -Infinity) are not supported.
-- Units must meet CloudWatch Metrics unit requirements, if not it will throw a `InvalidMetricException`.
+- Metrics must meet CloudWatch Metrics requirements, otherwise a `InvalidMetricException` will be thrown.
 See [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html) for valid values.

 Examples: